What is ESSA?

 OK, I have the checklist.
 Now what?

-This law is scheduled to go into effect by the 2017-2018 school year, so now is the time for you to make noise about anything that is missing from your school.
+This law is scheduled to go into effect during the 2017-2018 school year, so now is the time for you to make noise about anything that is missing from your school.

 My state doesn’t appear to be doing as much as other states!